libigl/libigl.github.io/docs/tutorial.md

 a $n \times md$ sparse matrix which takes vector values stored at triangle faces to scalar divergence values at vertices.

-### Geodesic
+### Exact Discrete Geodesic Distances

 The discrete geodesic distance between two points is the length of the shortest path between then restricted to the surface.
 For triangle meshes, such a path is made of a set of segments which can be either edges of the mesh or crossing a triangle.

 Libigl includes a wrapper for the exact geodesic algorithm [^mitchell_1987] developed by Danil Kirsanov (https://code.google.com/archive/p/geodesic/), exposing it through an Eigen-based API.
 The function
 ```cpp
 igl::exact_geodesic(V,F,VS,FS,VT,FT,d);
 ```
-computes the closest geodesic distances of each vertex in VT or face in FT, from the source vertices VS or faces FS of the input mesh V,F. The output is writted in the vector d, which lists first the distances for the vertices in VT, and then for the faces in FT.
+computes the closest geodesic distances of each vertex in VT or face in FT, from the source vertices VS or faces FS of the input mesh V,F. The output is written in the vector d, which lists first the distances for the vertices in VT, and then for the faces in FT.
 For example, if you want to compute the distance from the vertex with id ```vid```, to all vertices of F you can use:
 ```cpp
 Eigen::VectorXi VS,FS,VT,FT;
 // The selected vertex is the source